sarahm16/developer-profile-generator/README.md

 At the bottom of their resume, the user may click a button to generate a pdf from resume.html.

 <img src='resume.png' alt='resume'>

+# Technologies Used

+Inquirer (to prompt user)
+html2canvas (to convert html to canvas) canvas2image (to convert canvas to image) axios (to make api calls to retrieve information about user from their github account)